JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8017 days**.

-And here is a just a random fact -  **The official state mammal of Texas is the armadillo**.
+And here is a just a random fact -  **A housefly can only ingest liquid material.
+They regurgitate their food to liquify the food that they are going to eat**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)